 An extra year of Ancient History allows students to specialise in a particular field and to write a major piece of research.
 The honours year can be the culmination of your study of Ancient History or a pathway to further research in our postgraduate program.
 It develops worthwhile transferable skills of analysis and critical argumentation.
 Our program consists of two seminars and a thesis of 20,000 words on a topic decided by you in consultation with your supervisor.

-Full details of the program, its prerequisites and its relationship to other majors taught by the department may be found on the department's website at sydney.edu.au/arts/classics_ancient_history.
+Full details of the program, its prerequisites and its relationship to other majors taught may be found on the Discipline of Classics and Ancient History website.

 If you are considering an honours year in Ancient History, it is best to seek early advice on all the pathways open to you and the skills you will need to do your best.

 Admission to Honours is via the Bachelor of Advanced Studies or Bachelor of Arts (Honours) and requires the completion of a major in Ancient History with an average of 70 percent or above.